Koredotcom/docs/docs/gale/models/fine-tune-models/create-a-fine-tuned-model.md

 1. In the **Weights & Biases** section:

     * Select your **WandB connection** from the drop-down list.
 If you don't have an WandB connection, you can click the **+ New connection** that is available in the drop-down list.
-Fo more information about how to create the WandB account, see [How-to-Integrate-with-WandB](../../integrations/how-to-integrate-with-wandb.md).
+For more information about how to create the WandB account, see [How-to-Integrate-with-WandB](../../integrations/how-to-integrate-with-wandb.md).

     !!! note